 This method is really great for all uses, but it especially comes in handy when you need highly-accurate positioning in more remote locations without cell service and/or you don't have a base station close enough to receive corrections data.

 Rovers with an L-Band antenna (and a monthly subscription) can receive RTK correction data from a geosynchronous Inmarsat Satellite without the need for a base station.
-Currently, SparkFun uses the ublox NEO-D9S module for this method.
-This includes the RTK Facet L-Band which is an all-in-one, enclosed device that can receive normal GNSS reception as well as the the L-Band reception needed to receive correction data.
+Currently, SparkFun offers the Facet RTK L-Band which is a single device that can receive normal GNSS reception as well as the the L-Band reception needed to get correction data from a geosynchronous Inmarsat satellite.
 You can learn more about how all this works in our RTK Facet Hookup Guide.

 Pros: